musale/musale-dev/content/thoughts/visitor-pattern.md

 }
 ```

-Now, if you need to add a new cocktail say a `Margharita`, you just have to implement it's visitor and add it to the `CocktailVisitor`.
+Now, if you need to add a new cocktail like a `Margharita`, you just have to implement it's visitor and add it to the `CocktailVisitor`.

 ### Usage